 Information about legislation, public consultation and reviews administered by Consumer Affairs Victoria.

 Reportable data sets we have made available for re-use by the community.

 Information to help consumers with disabilities protect their consumer rights.
 Includes Easy English Factsheets you can print for reference.

-Information for Koori consumers about shopping rights, renting, buying a car, money and debt, dispute resolution and more.
+Information for Koori consumers about shopping rights, renting, buying a car, money and debt, funeral products, dispute resolution and more.